 What is a BIM mandate?

-A BIM mandate is a set of implemented government policies dictating that BIM is a necessity for centrally procured projects.
+A BIM mandate is a set of implemented government or agency policies dictating that BIM is a necessity for centrally procured projects.
 The enforcement of a BIM mandate is normally the final step of a country's BIM strategy and plan.

-Why are countries requiring BIM?
+Why are public entities requiring BIM?

-Yet, the construction industry has a long history of low productivity and to this day; 98% of megaprojects suffer from 30+ per cent cost overruns and are delivered 40+ per cent late.
+Yet, the construction industry has a long history of low productivity, and to this day, 98% of megaprojects suffer from 30+ percent cost overruns and are delivered 40+ percent late.
 Turning that ship around might feel like something out of Mission Impossible, right?

-BIM gives governments a way to build responsibly by getting maximum social, economical and ecological value out of scarce funds.
+BIM gives governments a way to build responsibly by getting maximum social, economical, and ecological value out of scarce funds.
 So, does it really come as a surprise that it’s becoming a central aspect of public procurements around the world?

 How BIM mandates impact manufacturers

 Mandates tend to influence and accelerate adoption.
 But what will all of this mean for manufacturers around the world?
 Well, a lot.
-And it all begins with a simple story of demand driving up the supply:
+And it all begins with a simple story of demand driving up supply:

-This makes architects, interior designers and engineers heavily reliant on manufacturers supplying BIM objects (digital and information-rich twins of real-life products) in order to populate the model and calculate its impact on the surrounding environment.
+This makes architects, interior designers, and engineers heavily reliant on manufacturers supplying BIM objects (digital and information-rich twins of real-life products) in order to populate the model and calculate its impact on the surrounding environment.